-- Defining Childhood and Adolescence as a distinct stage - Adolescence special feature and challenges - Characteristics and developmental task of Childhood and Adolescence - Socialization of Childhood and Adolescence in different culture. - Role of media in the life of adolescents with special reference to use of internet (Social Networking sites, E-mails, Browsing).
+- Adolescence special feature and challenges - Characteristics and developmental task of Childhood and Adolescence - Socialization of Childhood and Adolescence in different culture. - Role of media in the life of adolescents with special reference to use of internet (Social Networking sites, E-mails, Browsing).

-Unit IV: Family School and Community:
+Unit IV: Mental Health & Hygiene: